koshy123/IPC-Philly/README.md

 the backend contains a contact form.

 ## Current Project
 Currently I am building a calender for the website.
 This is because the previous API calender I used asked me to sign up for a premium subscription.
+This calender will have full CRUD and only certain users can us it.